-Multiple studies have demonstrated that patients with autoimmune diseases such as RA have Treg populations that are insufficient in their ability to control disease, especially in the inflammatory sites of disease (Brusko et al., 2008).
-Specifically, Tregs have been shown to be ineffective in their ability to suppress Teff function in RA patients during active disease (Ehrenstein et al., 2004).
-Chronic inflammation and an overabundance of Teff cells shift the immune balance resulting in existing Tregs being ineffective in controlling the inflammatory consequences of autoimmunity.
+Multiple studies have demonstrated that patients with autoimmune diseases have Treg populations that are insufficient in their ability to control disease, especially in the inflammatory sites of disease (Brusko et al., 2008).
+This was reported both in HS (Kim et al., 2023) and RA (Ehrenstein et al., 2004) patients.
+Chronic inflammation and an overabundance of Teff cells contribute to a shift in the immune balance, resulting in existing Tregs being ineffective in controlling the inflammatory consequences of autoimmunity.

 One approach to augmenting Treg cells has been the use of low dose IL-2 to selectively promote Treg expansion (Wu et al., 2020).
-This therapy has shown promising therapeutic effects in a number of pre-clinical autoimmunity models.
+This therapy has shown promising therapeutic effects in a number of preclinical autoimmunity models.
 Early-stage clinical data in the RA setting using low dose IL-2 treatment showed that the cytokine could activate and expand the functionality of Tregs in vivo (Zhang et al., 2021).
-Clinical data from a Phase 2 trial in patients with active RA showed moderately reduced disease activity in patients treated with low dose IL-2 plus MTX as compared to MTX alone (Zhang et al., 2022).
+Clinical data from a Phase 2 study in patients with active RA showed moderately reduced disease activity in patients treated with low dose IL-2 plus methotrexate (MTX) as compared to MTX alone (Zhang et al., 2022).
 While these data support the therapeutic use of IL-2 treatment, several studies have questioned the adequacy of Treg selectivity over Teff cells (particularly activated Teff cells) with low-dose IL-2, the requirement for continuous treatment to maintain increased Treg numbers and an unclear activity at the site of inflammation.
-The small therapeutic window (Treg activity versus Teff activity), has prompted development of multiple IL-2 muteins with greater Treg selectivity (Ghelani et al., 2020), but clinical data for this approach is not available for RA.
+The small therapeutic window of IL-2 (Treg activity versus Teff activity), has prompted development of multiple IL-2 muteins with greater Treg selectivity (Ghelani et al., 2020), but clinical data for this approach is not available for RA.
 Finally, IL-2 treatment does not have selective activity or specificity for the inflammatory sites and acts systemically, potentially leading to immunosuppression of immune responses more generally.

-That said, the combination of preclinical evidence and early clinical data with IL-2 provides a clear rationale for Treg therapy in RA.
-Moreover, inclusion of the CAR in the Treg drug product, SBT777101, will promote activation of the Tregs product directly at the sites of inflammation, specifically the joints and tissues of RA patients where citrullinated proteins are enriched.
-In principle, the CAR-Tregs will increase the local activity of the treatment and lead to a specific and effective suppression of disease activity at the inflamed site with reduced risk of generalized immunosuppression.
+That said, the combination of preclinical evidence and early clinical data with IL-2 provide a clear rationale for Treg therapy in RA and HS.
+Moreover, inclusion of the CAR in the Treg drug product, SBT777101, will promote activation of the Tregs product directly at the sites of inflammation, specifically the joints and tissues of RA and HS patients where Cit-Prot are enriched.
+In principle, the CAR Tregs will increase the local activity of the treatment and lead to a specific and effective suppression of disease activity at the inflamed site with reduced risk of generalized immunosuppression.